 So far, states have been slow to enforce their economic nexus sales tax laws.
 Many state provisions included enforcement dates months into the future or grace period until enactment went into effect.
 While these enforcement dates have come to pass, numerous states are still campaigning to encourage remote sellers to register and become compliant with the regulations – instead of engaging in sweeping tax examinations.
 To further urge compliance, several states have recently partnered with certified sales tax service companies to provide filing compliance for remote sellers at reduced costs, thereby delaying these states from auditing potentially noncompliant vendors.
 How much longer states will hold off their audit groups remains to be seen.
 In all likelihood – due to the steps states are taking to get the word out regarding registering – the audit notices will be mailed sooner rather than later.

 In gaining an understanding of the widespread net that Wayfair casts, states now realize that from a policy and collection perspective, it is much easier to collect sales tax from a few marketplace facilitators, such as Amazon and eBay, than from numerous out-of-state sellers.
 Laws shifting the compliance onus to collect and remit tax from third-party sellers to marketplaces result in less revenue leakage and minimal enforcement procedures.
-As a result, states are rushing to update their new Wayfair laws to include marketplace facilitator clauses, though the majority of these regulations will not become effective until later in the year.
+As a result, the vast majority of states have updated their new Wayfair laws to include marketplace facilitator clauses.

 Issues on the Horizon